All Engineers Follow a Code of Ethics

 The work of engineers entails working on projects that impact the lives of members of society.
 Many times, their work involves building structures that people use daily.
 Therefore, engineers need to have a code of ethics that guide them in their daily work to ensure that they uphold the best interest of society.

-Engineering code of ethics ensures that engineers put the safety of the members of the society first when doing their work.
+Engineers’ code of ethics ensures that they put the safety of the members of the society first when doing their work.
 It means that an engineer will work with standard and approved material and that they will follow the set engineering procedures during their career.

 Engineers, like all other professions, require integrity and honesty in their jobs.
 Codes of ethics enable them to be accountable for their actions.
 They act as guiding principles for determining what is right or wrong.

-3. Builds Public Trust and Confidence in the Profession
+3. Build Public Trust and Confidence in the Profession

 Engineering codes of ethics should be considered a crucial part of the engineering profession because it helps create faith among the population that engineers are ethical people who will do what is right even when no one else is looking.
 It also provides assurance to others in different fields like construction, manufacturing, software development, etc., that they have someone on their side with respect to safety or quality standards.